 Chief Financial Officer

-Jim O’Connor is the Chief Financial Officer of Caliburn.
-He is responsible for the company’s overall business management function, which includes all financial operations and financial strategy activities.
+Jim O’Connor is the Chief Financial Officer of Caliburn and is responsible for the company’s overall business management function, which includes all financial operations and financial strategy activities.
 Most recently, Mr. O’Connor served as Vice President, Finance for Caliburn.
 Prior to joining Caliburn, he was Vice President, Finance & Corporate Development for another government services company.
 Previously, he spent seven years as a leveraged finance investment banker with Jefferies, where he led multiple transactions in the government services industry.
-Prior to that, he held multiple roles within the business management team at Northrop Grumman, including program finance, pricing, financing planning and corporate development.
-Mr. O’Connor is a certified public accountant who holds a B.S. degree in Finance from the University of Maryland, College Park and an M.B.A. degree from the UCLA Anderson School of Management.
+Mr. O’Connor also held multiple roles within the business management team at Northrop Grumman, including program finance, pricing, financing planning and corporate development.
+Mr. O’Connor is a certified public accountant who holds a B.S. in Finance from the University of Maryland, College Park and an M.B.A. from the UCLA Anderson School of Management

 C.D.
-Moore is the Chief Operating Officer for Caliburn International, and as such is responsible for the successful execution of the company’s business operations.
+Moore, Caliburn’s President of Global Mission Services, oversees efforts that include base operations, logistics, security services, munitions, and specialized engineering projects.
 Mr. Moore served in the United States Air Force (USAF) for nearly 35 years and reached the rank of Lieutenant General.
 He has operations experience leading large organizations and complex aerospace programs.
-As the first Commander of the Air Force Life Cycle Management Center, he built a new organization responsible for acquisition and product support for all USAF aircraft, engines, munitions, and electronic/cyber systems.
-Mr. Moore served in the Pentagon as Director of Special Programs in the Office of the Secretary of Defense, deployed to Baghdad during Operation Iraqi Freedom, and is an accomplished experimental test pilot with more than 3,000 hours in 30+ aircraft types.
-Before joining Caliburn, he worked as a senior consultant and business owner as well as a board member for a variety of corporate and not-for-profit organizations.
+As the first Commander of the Air Force Life Cycle Management Center, Mr. Moore built a new organization responsible for acquisition and product support for all USAF aircraft, engines, munitions, and electronic/cyber systems.
+He also served in the Pentagon as Director of Special Programs in the Office of the Secretary of Defense, deployed to Baghdad during Operation Iraqi Freedom, and is an accomplished experimental test pilot with more than 3,000 hours in 30+ aircraft types.
+Before joining Caliburn, Mr. Moore worked as a senior consultant and business owner as well as served as a board member for a variety of corporate and not-for-profit organizations.
 Mr. Moore consulted for government and aerospace industry clients on strategic planning, organizational change management, business development, manufacturing, software development, and analytics.
-He serves on the board of directors for the Air Force Museum Foundation, the National Aviation Heritage Alliance, and the Wright State Applied Research Corporation.
+He serves on the board of directors for the Air Force Museum Foundation, the National Aviation Heritage Alliance, and the Parallax Advanced Research Institute.
 As a Guggenheim Fellow, he earned an M.S. in Aeronautical Engineering from Columbia University.
-Mr. Moore also received an M.S. in national resource strategy from The Industrial College of the Armed Forces (National Defense University), and B.S. degrees in aeronautical engineering and political science from the United States Air Force Academy.
+Mr. Moore also received an M.S. in National Resource Strategy from The Industrial College of the Armed Forces (National Defense University), and a B.S. in Aeronautical Engineering and Political Science from the United States Air Force Academy.

 As President of Caliburn International, Vice Admiral Frank Pandolfe, USN, Retired, is headquartered in Abu Dhabi, United Arab Emirates.
 In this role, he leads our international business development efforts and supports overseas programs in cyber defense, specialized construction, cost estimating, program management, medical services, logistics and security operations.
-While serving in United States Navy for 37 years, retiring with the rank of Vice Admiral.
-At sea, he commanded a destroyer, destroyer squadron, aircraft carrier strike group, Naval Striking and Support Forces NATO, and the United States Sixth Fleet.
+While serving in United States Navy, Vice Admiral Pandolfe commanded a destroyer, destroyer squadron, aircraft carrier strike group, Naval Striking and Support Forces NATO, and the United States Sixth Fleet.
 Ashore, he served in the White House, United Nations, Joint Staff, and Navy Staff.
-He was the U.S. military’s lead strategist and planner as the Director for Strategic Plans and Policy (J-5) on the Joint Staff.
-His final assignment was Assistant to the Chairman of the Joint Chiefs of Staff, where he was the chairman’s representative to the Secretary of State.
-Following his military career, Mr. Pandolfe founded Pan Global Strategies, a consultancy specializing in strategic planning, risk assessment, and executive education.
+Vice Admiral Pandolfe was the military’s lead strategist as the Director for Strategic Plans and Policy (J-5) on the Joint Staff.
+His final assignment was as the Chairman of the Joint Chiefs of Staff’s representative to the Secretary of State.
+Following his military career, Vice Admiral Pandolfe founded Pan Global Strategies, a consultancy specializing in strategic planning, risk assessment, and executive education.
 He serves on the boards of Michael Baker International, the Army Distaff Foundation at Knollwood, and the Naval Historical Foundation.
 He also teaches at the U.S. Naval War College in Newport, R.I.
-Vice Admiral Pandolfe holds a B.S. degree from the United States Naval Academy, and M.A.L.D. and Ph.D. degrees from The Fletcher School of Law and Diplomacy, specializing in Public International Law and National Security Affairs.
+Vice Admiral Pandolfe holds a B.S. from the United States Naval Academy and a Ph.D. from The Fletcher School of Law and Diplomacy, specializing in Public International Law and National Security Affairs.

 General Counsel and Chief Administrative Officer